-Full Text and DVD Scene Markers for Each Episode
+Full Text with Chapter Divisions for Each Episode

 The opening 56-minute episode presents the series' overarching themes.